fernandotenorio/Tunguska/optim.md

 Initially retain feature extraction before `makeMove`: it needs the parent board.
 Do not simply move `moveDiffFeatures` below `makeMove`, and do not move pruning ahead of legality counting.
 Preserve the current killer-table indices and conditions even if they look questionable; correcting them is a separate search change.
 Lazy accumulators in #2 eventually subsume this benefit.

-## 4. Select the next best move on demand instead of fully sorting
+## 4. Select the next best move on demand instead of fully sorting (Done)

 **Potential: medium to high.
 Effort: small to medium.
 Can preserve the exact move order.**